Skip to main content

 A residential camp offering week-long sessions during the summer for boys and girls ages 12-16.
 Campers will learn about wildlife and fisheries management, hunter education and firearms and bow training, archery, fishing techniques, aquatic ecology, camping, hiking, and outdoor survival and safety skills.

-Teens ages 15-17 are invited to spend a weekend outdoors participating in outdoor recreation, learning about Vermont’s natural resources, and getting hands-on experience in hunting, fishing, hiking, and more.
+Teens ages 15-17 are invited to spend a weekend outdoors with our State Game Wardens learning how they contribute to conservation in Vermont, getting hands-on experience in fishing, hiking, exploring mock crime scenes, and more.

 Natural Resources Management Academy